-However, Hawes isn't like other members of this 2006 class.
+However, Hawes isn't like other members of his class.
 He's not even close to being ready to make a decision.

 And Hawes won't.

 Currently, he's got a lengthy list that includes Washington, Connecticut, Duke, North Carolina, Arizona, Kansas, UCLA and Stanford.
 Stanford and Duke have not offered but he is filling out the essay part of his Stanford application so he's engrossed in the process of applying for admission to Stanford.

 Hawes said that he won't succumb to making a decision based on someone else's timetable.
 "It's a domino effect.
 Once one goes, it kind of sets it off.
-I find that very strange.
-There's a lot of pressure on a kid when coaches tell you ‘we're going on you and someone else.'"
+I find that very strange."

 So, where is Hawes in the process?
 That's easy; he's in the information gathering stage of the whole deal.
 "It's my responsibility to find out all I can," Hawes said.